george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 Setup
 -----

+If you haven't already got Python 3 installed on your local system, see my [notes](https://github.com/george-hawkins/snippets/blob/master/install-python.md) on installing it.

 Create a new directory for your project, then create and set up a standard Python venv:

     $ mkdir esp32-devkitc-vb